“Be Still, My Soul”: Mack Wilberg’s Peaceful Arrangement

 The Tabernacle Choir music director Mack Wilberg, made a new arrangement of “Be Still, My Soul” in the early 2000s, of which the Choir performs frequently.
 The arrangement features interludes which use the combination of solo flute and cor anglais, giving the hymn a sweet and unique sound.
 Wilberg’s arrangement was sung at the funeral services for Marjorie Pay Hinckley, the wife of former president of the Church, Gordon B. Hinckley, and also appears on the Choir’s 2004 album Peace Like a River.

-Watch the Mormon Tabernacle Choir and Orchestra at Temple Square perform “Be Still, My Soul” from a 2016 episode of Music & the Spoken Word.
+Watch The Tabernacle Choir and Orchestra at Temple Square perform “Be Still, My Soul” from a 2016 episode of Music & the Spoken Word.

 Be Still, My Soul (Lyrics)